Environmental justice groups sue over incinerator pollution

 The most recent deadline for an update was in 2011, but the EPA has failed to act, the lawsuit alleges.

+A town hall for the transfer station planned off West Washington Avenue has been postponed t…

-The Ironbound Community Corporation is a large social service provider in a section of Newark, New Jersey that takes its name from the railroad tracks that border it on three sides.
+The Ironbound Community Corporation is a large social service provider in a section of Newark that takes its name from the railroad tracks that border it on three sides.
 Earlier this month, it helped postpone a sewage utility's plan to build a backup power plant in an area that already suffers from pollution and poor air quality.

 Baptista grew up in that neighborhood, describing it as frequently smelly and heavily industrialized.